Design and performance of a scintillation tracker for track matching in nuclear-emulsion-based neutrino interaction measurement: Muon track matching and position/angle reconstruction

 The hits in the scintillation tracker are clustered in the horizontal and vertical modules separately.
-When scintillator bars with hits are overlapped when viewed from the beam direction, they are classified into the same cluster; otherwise, they are separated into different clusters.
-One cluster corresponds to one position and angle information after the track matching between the scintillation tracker and Baby MIND as described in Section~\ref{ssec:matching:matching}.
+As shown in Fig.~\ref{fig:matching:overlap}, when scintillator bars with hits are overlapped viewed from the beam direction, they are classified into the same cluster; otherwise, they are separated into different clusters.